 A simple emerging cost agreement for minor, straightforward, low risk works up to a typical value of £5 million, where we act as the Construction Manager, on or about the controlled railway infrastructure.
-The agreement usually covers GRIP Stages 5-8 inclusive, but the starting stage may be flexible.
+The agreement usually covers PACE Phases 3-4 inclusive.